Former Indian Prime Minister Atal Bihari Vajpayee Dies

 Former Indian Prime Minister Atal Bihari Vajpayee, who presided over clandestine nuclear tests that confirmed India as a nuclear power but soured relations with rival Pakistan, died Thursday at the age of 93.

-His death was announced by a New Delhi hospital where he had been treated for a kidney infection for the past nine weeks, and by the current prime minister, Narendra Modi, who called him "a great son of mother India" and a "leader with no enemies."
+His death was announced by a New Delhi hospital, where he had been treated for a kidney infection for the past nine weeks, and by the current prime minister, Narendra Modi, who called him "a great son of mother India" and a "leader with no enemies."

 Vajpayee was a man of contradictions: He was a poet and nature lover who tested nuclear bombs.
 He sparked an arms race with Pakistan, but later launched peace talks and a cross-border bus service between Lahore and Delhi.
-A Hindu nationalist, he helped found the ruling Bharatiya Janata Party, but was considered a moderate compared with other more hardline BJP leaders.
+A Hindu nationalist, he helped found the ruling Bharatiya Janata Party, but was considered a moderate compared with other more hard-line BJP leaders.

 He served as India's prime minister three times: first for just 13 days in 1996, then for about a year beginning in 1998 and then for a full five-year term, from 1999 to 2004.